In the face of Covid-19 we know new ideas and approaches in arts and health are now needed.

 What’s involved in participating in the HARP Seed programme?

-Between Dec 2020 and Mar/Apr 2021, we will support small teams of people from across arts, health and social care organisations to come together in teams to design and test new creative activities that meet key health system challenges.
+Between Jan and Apr/May 2021, we will support small teams of people from across arts, health and social care organisations to come together in teams to design and test new creative activities that meet the health system challenges identified above.
 We anticipate there will be 3-4 core people on each team - artists or arts organisations and health and care workers, supported by a leader or sponsor in the relevant health/care setting, experts with lived experience and the HARP team.